ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-5.md

 Here is an example of a running application on Heroku that uses sessions:

-* [https://spis18-lab8.herokuapp.com/](https://spis18-lab8.herokuapp.com/) *Note: The original link is no longer hosted on Heroku.
-The Github repo was cloned and rehosted for this year.*
+* [https://spis18-lab8.herokuapp.com/](https://spis18-lab8.herokuapp.com/) *Note: The Github repo was cloned and rehosted for this year.*
 * The code for that app is here: [https://github.com/ucsd-cse-spis-2016/spis16-webapps-flask-sessions](https://github.com/ucsd-cse-spis-2016/spis16-webapps-flask-sessions)
 * In this lesson we'll go through the code that makes this example work.